-We’re running a series of blogpost interviews with the TEFL Iberia team and first up is Richard, our founder and course director.
+We’re running a series of blogpost interviews with the TEFL Iberia team and first up is Richard, our founder and school director.
 Richard grew up in Scotland and studied Chemistry at the University of Edinburgh.
 He moved to Barcelona in 2008, where he worked first in a bar and then as an English teacher.
 He set up TEFL Iberia in 2012.

 Between my third and fourth year in uni I spent the summer abroad, working in a hostel in Italy.
 I loved it and wanted to repeat the experience when I graduated, so I came to Barcelona.
 I spent six months working in a bar and fell in love with the city.
 I knew I wanted to stay long term, but I also knew I’d get bored of bar work quite quickly, so becoming an English teacher seemed like a good career option which would enable me to live and work in Barcelona